Skip to main content

 However, macros are expanded during the analysis phase, so if you run a bazel query you'll see the result of the macro evaluation.

-If the macro is named differently from the underlying rule, this can be confusing for users and also affect usability, e.g. --test_lang_filters applies to the underlying rule's name.
+If the macro is named differently from the underlying rule, this can be confusing for users and also affect usability, for example --test_lang_filters applies to the underlying rule's name.

 A macro is just a function definition in a .bzl file which composes some existing rules.